Python examples¶

 The recursive version consumes orders of magnitude more energy due to exponential function calls.

-Common CLI Patterns¶
+Common CLI patterns¶

 # Quick energy measurement of any command (no instrumentation)